-I was honoured to be invited back to the Scottish Government’s Remembrance Day at St. Andrew’s House last week.
+I was honoured last week to be invited to participate the Scottish Government’s Remembrance Day at St. Andrew’s House.

 Last year, I became the first humanist ever to be invited to speak at an official government event, which was a pretty big deal: as I said in this article in The Herald, “it seems fitting that on the 99th anniversary of the end of the First World War, the sacrifices which have been made, and which continue to be made by non-religious members of the Armed Forces are finally being recognised”.

 This year, I spoke about the forgotten language of flowers, and if you’re interested, here’s a transcript.